 The Baccarat uses a blend called mint green tea from Camellia Sinensis, a well-known tea shop in Canada.
 It’s an organic green tea with dried mint, the essential ingredients to a Moroccan tea.

 Now, what they do to take it up a notch is to add a handful of fresh mint to the teapot after the steep.

 (If you don’t have access to the mint green tea blend, you can use gunpowder green tea instead.)

 Let me show you to recreate Baccarat’s version of Moroccan mint tea at home.

 What I Used to Make This Moroccan Mint Tea

-I ordered the exact same tea blend that the Baccarat uses, the Dunes du Sahara and measured out 4 teaspoons for the teapot with an infuser.
+I ordered the exact same tea blend that the Baccarat uses, the mint green tea and measured out 4 teaspoons for the teapot with an infuser.

 Instead of boiling water on the stovetop, I always use my electric kettle that has a temperature setting when making tea.

 What I like to do is measure out the the amount of water needed and pour that into the electric kettle so there’s no guess work when you try to pour in the hot water from the kettle into the glass teapot.

 Set the temperature to 203°F and once the water boils, pour it directly into the glass teapot.